jeremiah-c-leary/vhdl-style-guide/docs/localizing.rst

 If so, then we will need to write the **_fix_violations** method.
 However, for this violation we want the user to split the file.
 There are too many variables to consider; including headers, footers, and copyright statements.
-So we will set tell VSG the rule is not fixable.
+So we will tell VSG the rule is not fixable.

 .. code-block:: python